AI Wrote a 650-Word Blog Post for Me [HyperWrite Review]

 But, under the right circumstances, it has the ability to reliably generate hundreds of words of natural-sounding narrative almost automatically.

-As an observer of the space, that feels like a new milestone in AI-powered content generation to me.
+As an observer of the space, that feels like a new milestone in AI marketing to me.

-It's very likely we're about to see a future where human storytellers and intelligent machines work hand-in-hand to produce great content at scale.
+It's very likely we're about to see a future where humans and machines work hand-in-hand to produce great content at scale.

 What exactly does that look like?